DigitalState/Core/src/Ds/Component/Security/README.md

 - **Entity**: This type of permission controls access to a database record.
 - **Property**: This type of permission controls access to a database record column.
-- **Custom**: This type of permission controls access to something generic.
+- **Generic**: This type of permission controls access to something generic.

 ### Attributes